Sinus4096/Row-Column-Game/Strategies/README.md

 (\text{top1},\,\text{cnt}_1,\,\text{top2},\,\text{cnt}_2)
 $$

-When we consider taking a cell (i,j), the strategy pretends that this value is removed and checks whether the remaining largest value in that row or column appears an even or odd number of times.
+When we consider taking a cell $(i,j)$, the strategy pretends that this value is removed and checks whether the remaining largest value in that row or column appears an even or odd number of times.

 This gives the parity features: